 3. “Getting in to UF is more difficult for out-of-state students.”

 Nope.
 We have absolutely no preference for in-state vs. out-of-state students.
-The percentage of out-of-state students at UF is 16%, which aligns with the rate of out-of-state applications received (vs. in-state).
+The percentage of out-of-state students in the freshman class has been 15 to 17% over the last few years, which aligns with the rate of out-of-state applications received (vs. in-state).

 4. “I can enroll in the PaCE program and then transfer out once I start at UF.”